 The Great Florentine sculptor.

-Born in 1386 Donatello was the greatest Florentine sculptor of his age, and had worked in the studio of Lorenzo Ghiberti.
-In his early years he worked in Rome with Fillipo Brunelleschi, excavating and studying in the ancient city.
+Born in 1386 Donato di Niccolò di Betto Bardi, commonly known simply as Donatello was the greatest Florentine sculptor of his age, and had worked in the studio of Lorenzo Ghiberti.
+In his early years, he worked in Rome with Fillippo Brunelleschi, excavating and studying in the ancient city.

 The lessons that these two artistic giants learned in Rome became important for the future development of Italian art.